4rt-Net/SSH-Automation-Tool/README.md

 Yes I know I used global completely incorrectly, yes I know it is not pythonic.

 To get the code working, either insert your own images and sounds or remove entirely from code.

+IP addresses may be required for some commands to work, eg. Quickfix menu.